12 Modern Logos for Inspiration in 2022

 While all the letters have clean lines, they are in different sizes and seem handpicked to visualize this company’s image better.

 Nothing “screams” more “modern design look” than logos using a simple bright color or several vibrant colors.
 By combining the 'S' and the 'C' of Sahara Coffee, the logomark makes the shape of an espresso machine making a hot cuppa with steam rising.

-Dr. Cup coffee therapy has decided to embrace the latest design trends and trending elements to create a fun and friendly look.
+The Sahara Coffee concept brand embraced the latest design trends and trending elements to create a fun and friendly look.

 The fun and modern approach and the mixture of unexpected hue combinations let the customer know that this is a modern company that is not afraid to follow the rules of the modern movement.